Birth Injury & Trauma Lawyers

 Has your child been injured before, during or after delivery?

 Bringing a baby into the world is a time that should be exciting, joyful and empowering.
+However, that is not the case for all new parents.
 While most babies are born without serious complications, some babies and mothers are injured in the birth process.

-Birth injuries can be caused by a number of different factors.
-Some birth injuries are unavoidable; however, some injuries are preventable and happen due to mistakes made by the health professionals involved.
-When those injuries are the result of negligence of the health care providers, such as the obstetricians, nurses, midwives or other practitioners, your child and your family may be entitled to compensation.
+Birth injuries can be caused by a number of different factors, including the baby’s size and/or position at the time of delivery.
+The specific cause of a birth injuries can lead to different and distinct birth injuries.
+The most common injuries that occur include head trauma and brain bleeds.
+Some birth injuries are unavoidable, caused by chance or happenstance; however, some injuries are preventable, caused by mistakes made by the health professionals involved.
+When injuries are the result of negligence of health care providers, such as the obstetricians, nurses, midwives or other practitioners involved in your care, you, your child and your family may be entitled to compensation.

 Common errors that occur during the labour and delivery process include:

 - improper monitoring of fetal heart rates or misinterpreting fetal heart monitoring strips;

 - inappropriate labour induction techniques;